Not attracted to husband after he cheated? I used to be you

 When you get in bed with your partner, you dedicate yourself to their pleasure and yours, and you focus on your shared love.
 You try not to let other thoughts interfere with your mission.

-If you are the betrayed partner, you don’t focus on – Am I as good as the affair partner?
+If you are the betrayed partner, you don’t focus on the – Am I as good as the affair partner?

 You don’t feel fear of intimacy after infidelity.